maarten-pennings/SevenSegment-over-Serial/electronics2/flashing/readme.md

 ![Wiring](ICSP-wire.png)

-This is the pinout of the ICSP header (the dot in the lower right corner of both boards indicates pin 1).
+This is the pinout of the ICSP header (the dot in the lower right corner, of both boards, indicates pin 1).

 ```text
             +----+